-4.6 Cash and cash equivalents
+4.6 Cash and cash equivalents Cash and cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

-Cash and cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+4.7 Grants

-4.7 Donations
+When members remit gaming machine revenue to the Company, a licence condition obligation arises to pay 40% of the GST exclusive to the Gross Proceeds thereof to the community in the form of grants under the temporary suspended Regulation 10.

-When members remit gaming machine revenue to the Company, a licence condition obligation arises to pay 40% of the GST exclusive Gaming Machine Proceeds (GMP) thereof to the community in the form of donations.
+Due to the economic impact of COVID-19 on revenue, the obligation to distribute 40% of gross proceeds in a society's 2020 and 2021 financial years was suspended.
+Under review, the Company distributed 32.84% GST exclusive receipts from members (2019: 40.22%).

-For the financial year under review the Company has met its obligation and paid out 40.22% GST exclusive receipts from members (2018: 40.33%).
-Payment requires approval by the Net Proceeds Committee that the recipient has requested the donation for an "authorised purpose" as defined by the Gambling Act 2003.
+Payment requires approval by the Net Proceeds Committee that the recipient has requested the grant for an "authorised purpose" as defined by the Gambling Act 2003.